-Southern Prairie Community Care's depreciable capital assets (net of accumulated depreciation) at December 31, 2018, totaled \$31,726.
-This investment in capital assets is mainly vehicles owned by SPCC.
-The total decrease in the SPCC's investment in capital assets, net of depreciation, for the current fiscal year, \$18,015, was due to current year depreciation.
+Southern Prairie Community Care's depreciable capital assets (net of accumulated depreciation) at December 31, 2019, were \$0.
+The investment in capital assets was mainly vehicles owned by SPCC which were sold during 2019 as operations were slowing down for the possible joint powers termination.
+The total decrease in the SPCC's investment in capital assets was \$31,726 for the current fiscal year, \$9,104 due to current year depreciation and \$22,622 in remaining book value of assets disposed of.